 Therein lies the debate.
-Years of whinging by lazy CS undergrads like me, combined with complaints from industry about how few CS majors are graduating from American universities, have taken a toll, and in the last decade a large number of otherwise perfectly good schools have gone 100% Java.
+Years of whinging by lazy CS undergrads like Think you have what it me, combined with complaints from industry about how few CS majors are graduating from American universities, have taken a toll, takes?
+Test Yourself Here!

+and in the last decade a large number of otherwise perfectly good schools have gone 100% Java.
 It's hip, the recruiters who use "grep" to evaluate resumes seem to like it, and, best of all, there's nothing hard enough about Java to really weed out the programmers without the part of the brain that does pointers or recursion, so the drop-out rates are lower, and the computer science departments have more students, and bigger budgets, and all is well.

-The lucky kids of JavaSchools are never going to get weird segfaults trying to implement pointer-based hash tables.
+The lucky kids of JavaSchools are never going to get weird segfaults trying to implement pointerbased hash tables.
 They're never going to go stark, raving mad trying to pack things into bits.
 They'll never have to get their head around how, in a purely functional program, the value of a variable never changes, and yet, it changes all the time!
 A paradox!